drslock/SPE2018/Assessment/portfolio-part-A.md

 Project Documentation Portfolio Part A
 --------------------------------------

-The aim of this coursework is not to make more work for you, but rather to "core sample" the work that you should already be doing to fulfil the needs of your client.
+The aim of this coursework is not to make more work for you, but rather to "core sample" the work that you should already be doing to fulfill the needs of your client.
 For each stage in the development process, we are asking you to prepare a small sample of material which, when combined together into a portfolio, will document the entire development lifecycle of your project (apart from long-term maintenance !)

 In many ways, this is a realistic activity - in your working lives as developers your projects will most likely come under review as part of a software quality management process.
 Reviews can take a variety of forms, ranging from very formal, in-depth document and product investigation, through to much lighter-touch sampling reviews.
 It is towards the gentler end of the spectrum that your projects will be assessed in SPE.